The conversation shouldn't be shelter and rescue vs. breeder — it should be responsible vs. irresponsible.

 Although dog abandonment has slowly decreased each year since 2011, dog homelessness remains a pervasive issue in the United States.
 The euthanasia of healthy, adoptable animals is a reality that happens in many shelters across the country.
 Still, it's inaccurate to claim that millions of dogs lose their lives to euthanasia.
 Despite this myth, a staggering 670,000 dogs are euthanized yearly.
 In an attempt to cull dog overpopulation, the blame is often placed upon reputable dog breeders who are producing ethically bred litters.
 In an attempt to cull dog overpopulation, the blame falls upon reputable dog breeders who produce ethically bred litters.
 However, this kind of criticism is unfounded.
 To properly advocate against dog abandonment, it’s critical to understand the stark difference between good breeders and irresponsible sources.

-Puppy mills and unethical backyard breeders are fueling the dog abandonment issue by breeding dogs for profit without concern for health, safety, or temperament.
+Irresponsible sources are fueling the dog abandonment issue by breeding dogs for profit without concern for health, safety, or temperament.
 These irresponsible sources often fill pet stores and online storefronts with unhealthy and emotionally unsound puppies.
 As a result, ill-advised customers end up with a dog who has severe health or behavioral issues that they are completely unprepared to cope with.

 The ASPCA notes that unexpected problems with health, size, and behavior are the primary reasons animals end up in the shelter system.
 “Problematic behaviors, aggressive behaviors, grew larger than expected, or health problems owner couldn’t handle” are among the top issues dog owners state when they relinquish or attempt to rehome their pets.